jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

     where `IServiceGetPropertiesOptions` contains only one `abortSignal?: Aborter` property.

 03. Option 3.
-Use intersection type.
+Use intersection types.

     ```typescript
       public async appendBlock(